publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch21/m__us_usc_t21_s1605.md

         (3) The defendant is not liable for furnishing raw materials or component parts for the implant that failed to meet applicable contractual requirements or specifications, as provided in [section 1604(d) of this title][/us/usc/t21/s1604/d].

-        (4) The claimant did not name the manufacturer as a party to the action, as provided in subsection (b) of this section.
+        (4) The claimant did not name the manufacturer as a party to the action, as provided in subsection (b).

     (b) __Manufacturer of implant shall be named a party__